dieterich-lab/ASyH/README.md

 - "--metadata_file" : the name of the file with stored metadata
 - "--output_name_root" : how the output file would be named
 - "--to-preprocess" : boolean option, if the input shall be preprocessed, e.g. imputed missing values
+- "--longitudinal" : boolean option, if an app must produce also longitudinal information

 #### Examples of command-line usages
 The basic usage for making a new table based on reference tabular dataset: